There are various ways to search in lists.

 - In Documents lists, in the same way as with legacy lists, you can use the Content Search button to perform a text search within the content of emails, phone calls, file notes and meetings.
 Refer to Search within Email, Phone Call, File Note and Meeting Content.

 Clearing the Search Text

 To clear the search, click the X next to the search criteria or delete the search criteria and press the Enter key.

-For example, if you wanted to indicate that a document relates to an incoming invoice from an external contractor, you can added the Keyword "Incoming Invoice" followed by the contractor name, for example, "Incoming Invoice Ajax Electricals".
+For example, if you wanted to indicate that a document relates to an incoming invoice from an external contractor, you can add the Keyword "Incoming Invoice" followed by the contractor name, for example, "Incoming Invoice Ajax Electricals".